Several options are available for receiving credit at Southern State for work previously completed or general knowledge

 The DSST (DANTES Subject Standardized Tests) Program is a nationally recognized testing program that gives you the opportunity to receive college credit for learning acquired outside the traditional college classroom.
 Southern State accepts the American Council on Education (ACE) recommendations for the minimum score required and the amount of credit awarded.

 The Prior Learning Assessment Credit program provides an opportunity for Southern State students to gain college credit for prior experience, training or public involvement.
 If you qualify, you may earn up to one academic year of credit (30 credit hours) through the program.
-With the approval of the Vice President of Academic Affairs, these credits may be used in qualifying for an associate degree.
+With the approval of the Vice President of Academic and Student Affairs, these credits may be used in qualifying for an associate degree.
 Please note that if you earn credits through the program and later wish to transfer those credits to another institution, the receiving institution determines whether any or all credits earned through the program shall be counted in the transfer of credits.

 To participate in the program you must: